deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 # Summary

 Eigenlayer is a marketplace that matches compute (by _Operators_) with tasks (by _AVSs_).
 In order that _AVSs_ trust the _Operators_, the _Operators_ need economic security (stake), which is provided by _(Re)Stakers_, that can be slashed in case of shortcoming of operational performance. _(Re)Stakers_ have to trust _Operators_ that they do their tasks according to the requirements stated by the _AVSs_.
-As economic stake _Stakers_ can use arbitrary ERC20 tokens, which also includes LSTs or Beacon Chain deposits to increase capital efficiency of staked ETH.
+For economic stake, _(Re)Stakers_ can use arbitrary ERC20 tokens, which also includes LSTs, or Beacon Chain deposits to increase capital efficiency of staked ETH.

 # Ratings